Best iPad Screen Protectors for Any Digital Artists

 However, replacing pen tips should not be your main concern, as there are replaceable pen tips available in the market.
 As mentioned, if you were to use your iPad with your stylus everyday, then take note of how often you’d have to replace them and whether the replacements will be too costly.
 If it is, then it all boils down to the quality of the screen protector or the stylus you’re using.

-1. KCT Paperfeel Glass
+1. KCT Paperfeel Glass iPad Screen Protector

-The KCT Paperfeel is a tempered glass screen protector which combines the protective function of the tempered glass layer with the Kent paper film texture.
 Kent paper film has a more refined texture than PET films, giving you a more comfortable writing and drawing experience.
 It also causes less abrasion on the tip of your stylus.

 KCT’s tempered glass layer is 3-5 times more shock-resistant and has a cushioning effect to protect your iPad from the impact of heavy objects.